 Examination and Adaptation of New Response Patterns

-During this stage, patients develop decision-making tools that allow them to identify the benefits and liabilities of their responses to stressful situations that trigger substance abuse.
-This includes defining old and new response patterns and understanding the cost and benefits of the new responses.
-Patients will also develop a personalized relapse prevention plan that includes identifying red flags and dealing with anger-related issues that could serve as a roadblock to sustained recovery.
+During this stage, patients develop decision-making tools allowing them to identify the benefits and liabilities of their responses to stressful situations that trigger substance abuse.
+This includes defining old and new response patterns and understanding the cost and benefits of utilizing new responses.
+Patients will also develop a personalized relapse prevention plan.
+This plan includes identifying red flags and dealing with anger-related issues that could serve as a roadblock to sustained recovery.

 We also offer relapse prevention services for our outpatient population.
-Much like our inpatient option, we help patients identify dangerous and enabling substance abuse triggers, build a network of support and regulate their responses to stressful situations that compel them to use drugs and alcohol.
+Much like our inpatient option, we help patients identify any dangerous and enabling substance abuse triggers, build a network of support, and regulate their responses to stressful situations that compel them to use drugs and alcohol.

-Our relapse prevention services can help keep addicts in recovery on the right path and keep them away from substance abuse.
+Our relapse prevention program can help keep addicts in recovery on the right path and keep them away from substance abuse.
 Contact Behavioral Health of the Palm Beaches today for more information about our Banyan Lake Worth rehab and other alumni programs.